MicrosoftDocs/defender-docs/defender-xdr/eval-defender-mcas-architecture.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg" alt-text="A diagram that shows how Microsoft Defender XDR stops a threat chain." lightbox="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg":::

-Focusing on the right side of this illustration, Microsoft Defender for Cloud Apps notices anomalous behavior like impossible-travel, credential access, and unusual download, file share, or mail forwarding activity and reports these behaviors to the security team.
-Therefore, Defender for Cloud Apps helps prevent lateral movement by hackers and exfiltration of sensitive data.
+Microsoft Defender for Cloud Apps notices anomalous behavior like impossible-travel, credential access, and unusual download, file share, or mail forwarding activity and reports these behaviors to the security team.
+Defender for Cloud Apps helps prevent lateral movement by hackers and exfiltration of sensitive data.
 Microsoft 356 Defender for Cloud correlates the signals from all the components to provide the full attack story.

 ## Understand key concepts